 The Borovo Treasure is among the 100 Dunav Ultra Highlights

-The unique Thracian treasure found near Sivri Tepe (the land of today’s Bulgarian town of Borovo) is among the “100 Dunav Ultra Highlights” – the first of its kind Travel guide dedicated to the Dunav Ultra Cycle Route.
-The guide presents the most interesting POI – places, objects, natural phenomena, food, flora and fauna along the Danube and Dobruja in Bulgaria – from where the route passes through.
+The unique Thracian treasure found near Sivri Tepe (the land of today’s Bulgarian town of Borovo) is among the “100 Dunav Ultra Highlights” – the first of its kind Travel list dedicated to the Dunav Ultra Cycle Route.
+The list presents the most interesting POI – places, objects, natural phenomena, food, flora and fauna along the Danube and Dobruja in Bulgaria – from where the route passes through.

 The treasure itself consist a table set of five silver-gilt items – discovered while ploughing a field in 1974.
 The treasure is an exceptional unique royal ritual service dating back to the 4th century BC.
 The set includes three rhyta a two handled bowl and a rhyta jug.